‘I do my job. I go the f— home’: Worker’s TikTok rant goes viral

-(KRON) — 2021 marked the year of the Great Resignation when the nation’s “quit rate” reached a 20-year high last November, according to Pew Research Center.
-The majority of the workers who quit a job that year cited low pay and lack of opportunities for advancement as the top two reasons.
+(KRON) — The majority of the workers who quit a job in 2021 cited low pay and lack of opportunities for advancement as the top two reasons.
+The nation’s “quit rate” reached a 20-year high last November during the so-called year of the Great Resignation, according to Pew Research Center.

 “This job is not my craft,” said TikToker Lynese who goes by the username @ssharkkbait.
 “This job just pays my bills.
 This job is not my life.